Dinduks/nomzsavior/README.md

 Thus saving the environment and keeping your wallet full.

-*Mange pas ça* works offline, thanks to HTML5's Appcache.
+*nomzsavior* works offline, thanks to HTML5's Appcache.
 The data is stored on the browser, thanks to HTML5's LocalStorage.

 ## Requirements